Our Lips are Sealed

 “Of course he is.
 Why wouldn’t he be?”
 Aya questioned, looking up from her sashimi with a kind, almost sisterly, expression.

 Madeline couldn’t put any words together.
-The flow of the conversation she had rehearsed in her mind depended on meeting certain parameters, none of which Aya had triggered.
+The flow of the conversation she had rehearsed in her mind depended on meeting specific parameters, none of which Aya had triggered.

 Next to Aya, Tiff gave a husky chuckle, as if she was having a ball watching this uncomfortable discussion unfold.
 Very different from Caslon.